 Summer financial aid (including work-study) is awarded separately from the academic year.
-Students interested in summer work-study will automatically be awarded after completing the summer financial aid application in MyCUInfo (view instructions).
-The application opens in February each year.
-Be sure to fill it out as soon as possible; funding is limited.
+Students interested in summer work-study will automatically be awarded after completing the summer financial aid application available in MyCUInfo starting at 9 a.m. on Wednesday, February 27 (view instructions).

-- Students who are planning to earn work-study after May 6, 2017 should apply for summer financial aid as soon as possible after the application becomes available on February 22, 2017 - our funding is limited and always goes fast!
+- Students who are planning to earn work-study after May 18, 2019 should apply for summer financial aid as soon as possible after the application becomes available in March 2019 - our funding is limited and always goes fast!

-- By May 7, 2017 the Office of Financial Aid needs to have your 2017-18 FAFSA on file AND you must demonstrate financial need in the 2017-18 academic year to qualify for summer work-study.
+- By May 19, 2019 the Office of Financial Aid needs to have your 2019-20 FAFSA on file AND you must demonstrate financial need in the 2019-20 academic year to qualify for summer work-study.
 Please plan ahead - it may take up to 2 weeks for your FAFSA to process and be sent to our office.

 - Undergraduates enrolled less than 6 credit hours and graduate students enrolled less than 3 credit hours will be required to contribute to a Student Retirement account.
 Graduate students enrolled in only 1 credit hour to complete a thesis or dissertation may be exempt.
 In addition, student employees whose normal work schedules are 40 or more hours per week (across all jobs at the university) will also be enrolled in Student Retirement, regardless of the number of credits they're taking.

 - In some cases we can give students more work-study in summer than they're technically eligible for using something called Expected Summer Savings.
 In these cases, we pull from next year's eligibility and allow you to earn it during summer instead.
 The "Expected Summer Savings" shows up as aid already paid to you on next year's award list.
 If you have questions about Expected Summer Savings, contact us for more info.